rnichollx/quxlang/docs/glossary.md

 ## Typoid

-A typoid is a type-expression that can be used as a temploid parameter or variable declaration.
+A typoid is either a type or tempar that can be used as a temploid parameter, function return typoid, or in a variable declaration.
 Typoids include concrete-types and tempars.

 See also: Concrete-Type, Tempar

+### Differs From

+*Concrete Type* -  For example, `I32` is a concrete type, but `T(t)` is a temploidic type.
+Both concreate types and temploidic types are kinds of typoids.

+*Temploidic Type* - A temploidic type is a non-concrete type that can be used as the type of a temploid parameter or variable declaration.
+For example, `T(t)` is a temploidic type, but `I32` is a concrete type.

+For example, `VAR x T(t1) := (I32:(5) + 7)` creates a variable with the formal type `T(t1)`.
+However, The instanciated type of the variable created will be `I32`, which `t1` becomes an alias for.

 ## Instantiation-Reference